 The Macy’s Thanksgiving Day Parade in New York City is the largest and most popular parade in the USA.
 In addition to the 2-3 million visitors, the parade is watched by millions of Americans at home on the television.
 Many families gather around the TV after Thanksgiving dinner to watch this spectacle and awe at the giant balloons.

-The Friday after Thanksgiving signalizes the start of the Christmas shopping season and this Friday has been named “Black Friday”.
-This very American tradition occurs every year on the Friday after Thanksgiving.
+The Friday after Thanksgiving signalizes the start of the Christmas shopping season and has been named “Black Friday”.
 On this day, stores offer their products for extremely discounted prices.
 Sometimes stores even give away products to the first people who enter the store.
 That is why some people start lining up at the doors so early and some even spend the night in tents!

-Win a U.S. permanent resident card by participating in the Green Card Lottery and spend your next Thanksgiving holiday eating turkey in the USA!
-We are keeping our fingers crossed that you can say, “Thank you for the Green Card” next year!
+Win a permanent resident card by participating in the Green Card Lottery and maybe spend your next Thanksgiving Day eating turkey in the USA!
+We keep our fingers crossed so that you can say “Thank you for the Green Card” soon!
 Bon Appetit and the best of luck in the Green Card Lottery!